the-events-calendar/the-events-calendar/readme.txt

 = [TBD] TBD =

-* Fix - Resolved "Uncaught ReferenceError: lodash is not defined" error by adding `lodash` as a dependency for TEC Block Assets.
+* Fix - Resolved "Uncaught ReferenceError: lodash is not defined" error by adding `lodash` as a dependency for the Block Editor Assets.
 [ECP-1575]

 = [6.2.]
 TBD =